REditorSupport/vscode-R/README.md

 The session watcher further enhances LiveShare collaboration.

-The workspace viewer, data view, plots, browsers, and RStudioApi are available to guests through the host session.
+The workspace viewer, data view, plots, and browsers are available to guests through the host session.

 To enable this feature, *both* the host and guest must have this extension and session watcher enabled.